 The Columbia City Council decided to build the new transmission lines overhead.
 Due to the high voltage of the electricity the lines carry, it is much more involved to bury them than it is distribution lines.
 Transmission lines are not frequently buried in the United States due to the cost.
 Placing transmission lines underground in Columbia is estimated to cost $7.6 million per mile versus $1.1 million per mile for overhead construction.
 The estimated rate impact per customer to build the lines underground would be $8.26 per month for 20 years versus $1.18 for overhead.
 (NOTE: This information has not been updated since 2013.
 Since that time, the Columbia City Council has not requested any additional information on the costs of burying transmission lines.

 Download a historical time line of this project.

 Sega, Inc. was hired by the city to evaluate different transmission line routes to start the public discussion.
 The consultants divided the project into three different sections and proposed three to four different routes for each section.
 The initial routes were chosen using these criteria:

 After the initial routes were selected, they were presented to the public and the City Council.
 Written public comment was tabulated to formulate a selection matrix for each route.
-Columbia Water & Light collected feedback during late 2012/early 2013 to determine the pubic's most favorable route and the preference for building overhead or underground electric transmission lines.
-Click here for a historical time line of the project.
+Columbia Water & Light collected feedback during late 2012/early 2013 to determine the public's most favorable route and the preference for building overhead or underground electric transmission lines.